scottalford75/Remora-docs/docs/source/software/linuxcnc-installation.rst

 	ii) Select Hostname and hit enter of select Ok iii) Enter a new hostname and hit enter

 i) Fix the 'Cannot Currently Show the Desktop' Error.
 As we are connecting headless there is no display resolution set.
-We will add the following to the config.txt file located in the /boot directory on the SD card.
+We will need to set the display resolution using:

 .. code-block::

-	# uncomment to force a specific HDMI mode (this will force VGA)
-	# 39	1360x768	60Hz	16:9
-	hdmi_group=2
-	hdmi_mode=39
+    sudo raspi-config

+	i) Select System Options
+	ii) Select Hostname and hit enter of select Ok iii) Enter a new hostname and hit enter

 3. LinuxCNC provides a pre-compiled package for the Raspberry Pi.
 Following the instructions as http://buildbot.linuxcnc.org/ .
 First add the LinuxCNC Archive Signing Key to the apt keyring